moranjon/Boop-MessengerApplication/README.md

 ![public](https://i.ibb.co/4pBtzgz/Screenshot-177.png)

-Frontend: A text field prompts the user for the desired message and is then sent back to the server.
+Frontend: A text field promts the user for the desired message and is then sent back to the server.
 It is then recepted from the server and displayed to the public chat window.

 ![public_front](https://i.ibb.co/JcWJf74/Screenshot-181.png)